AdrianWest97/java-rental-system/README.md

-# A rental system that allows a lanlord to manage tenants
+# A rental system that allows lanlords to manage tenants
+# Created using java and Scene Builder for Ui